politics

 social-media-manager

 Because we live in the age of social media, perhaps the quickest way to influence public opinion is through social media sites.
-A social media manager’s position is similar to that of a public relations specialist in the sense that they help maintain their client’s public image but through their knowledge and use of social media.
+A social media manager’s position is similar to that of a public relations specialist in the sense that they help maintain their client’s public image through their knowledge and use of social media.

 Social media manager salary

-As of 2021, the median salary for social media managers is a little over $60,000, according to PayScale.
+As of 2021, the median salary for social media managers is $57,230, according to PayScale.

 Political consultant